Overview

 Step 3: Name and Create Role

-Enter the role name exactly as shown below:
+- Enter the role name exactly as shown

-Once created, click Verify Connection in Cremit to test the setup
+- After creation, click Verify Connection in Cremit to test setup

 Method 3: IaC Templates